“We always want to romanticize ugly things.”

 GM: Josephine Louise House, better known as JLH, is a three-story red-bricked building that serves as one of the girls’ dorms.
 Built in 1887, the 121-year-old building is one of the four structures still remaining from Tulane’s original campus.
 The dorm party is a buzz of music, alcohol, high-caloric snacks, and above all, boys.
 Celia doesn’t think she’s ever seen so many guys her age in the same space without adults (well, “real” adults) present.

 Emily introduces her to a cute brown-haired and slim-figured one named Stephen.
 He’s majoring in philosophy and plans to go into law school, then work for as a lawyer for either the DA’s office or the FBI.
-He’s passionate about wanting to prosecute organized crime, which he says is “huge in the city” and has "made a real comeback since 9/11 when so many cops and lawyers got reassigned to counter-terrorism and political corruption.”
+He’s passionate about wanting to prosecute organized crime.
+He says it’s “huge in the city” and has "made a real comeback since 9/11 when so many cops and lawyers got reassigned to counter-terrorism and political corruption.”

 Celia: Celia has often been warned about the dangers of alcohol by her overbearing father.
-She doesn’t plan on drinking this evening, though she does allow herself the fatty snacks that she normally shies away from, the chips and soft drinks and pizza.
-She wants to try the booze, she really does, but she’s seen a few girls puke already and she has no interest in spending the rest of the night with her head over the toilet bowl.
+She doesn’t plan on drinking this evening.
+She does allow herself the fatty snacks that she normally shies away from, the chips and soft drinks and pizza.
+She wants to try the booze.
+She really does, but she’s seen a few girls puke already.
+She has no interest in spending the rest of the night with her head over the toilet bowl.

 Stephen is cute, even if he talks about crime for the most of the night and doesn’t ask her a single question about herself.
 But his views on the organized crime families are interesting, and she wants to know what he knows: what is a mob family actually like?
 How does he know so much about it?
 Is it mostly drugs, or do they deal in other things?
 She asks if he’s looking into Tulane for law, and if he’s going to practice in Louisiana.